BenLangmead/bowtie/MANUAL.markdown

     If the read was in colorspace, then the qualities shown in this column are the *decoded qualities*, not the original qualities.
     See the [Colorspace alignment] section for details about decoding.
-    To display colors instead, use the [`--colqual`] option.
+    To display colors instead, use the [`--col-cqual`] option.

+7. If [`-M`] was specified and the [`-M`] ceiling was exceeded for this read, this column contains the

-7. Number of other instances where the same read aligns against the same reference characters as were aligned against in this alignment.
+Number of other instances where the same read aligns against the
+    same reference characters as were aligned against in this alignment.
     This is *not* the number of other places the read aligns with the same number of mismatches.
 The number in this column is generally